tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Currently have 3 threads.
 ```

-No, I did not accidentally paste something twice.
-When running the `await` command multiple times, we are seeing the same object and thread IDs.
+I did not accidentally paste something twice; when running the `await` command multiple times, we are seeing the same object and thread IDs.

 The object ID makes sense since in our [REPL](#command-options) we had the `await` command use the same object.
 However, the same thread ID wasn't something we intentionally set up.
 This means we are reusing our thread.
 This is great, as it helps save on the cost of starting up and maintaining a new thread.